Jtoosh/itc210/notes.md

 `window` is the global object in a browser, and it represents the browser window.
 It can be accessed and manipulated in the DOM.

+>Random Markdown note: when making internal links, use # and then the name of the heading, in all lowercase and with spaces replaced by hyphens.
+For example, to link to the heading "DOM and DOM Events", use `#dom-and-dom-events`.
+Only one # is needed, regardless of the heading level.